 In the image above, the Salesforce Connector will process in the Submit step.

-In the Post-Submit stage, the connector processing after the user's submission is acknowledged.
+In the After Form Submitted stage, the connector processing after the user's submission is acknowledged.
 This means that the person will be redirected to your Thank You page, even if the connector fails to execute properly.

 - Pro: The user experience is not impacted if the connector cannot processing properly.